sage-t/Bookmatch-Blog-Archive/_posts/2018-07-09-getting-started.md

 To add an image for you avatar picture, login to [Gravatar][gravatar].
 From there, you can drag and drop the image you'd like to use.
-Gravatar is used by many other websites as well so don't be suprised if you already have an avatar.
+Gravatar is used by many other websites as well so don't be surprised if you already have an avatar.

 #### Navigation